strongbox/strongbox-web-integration-tests/pypi/src/it/common-flows/pip-package-with-dependency-upload-test/README.md

-This is an integration test to test the Strongbox artifact repository manager with pip to upload/install/download artifact.
+This is an integration test for `pip` which covers upload/install/download artifacts to/from the Strongbox artifact repository manager.